BradleyLund/blog/_posts/2020-08-28-Passport-Pals.md

 <p>If we ever wanted to meet up in a foreign country it would be nice to see what country would be the most convenient and on our bucket lists too. </p>

+<p>When I found this short youtube tutorial on scraping websites, I was super stoked.
+I thought that I had found what I needed to complete the web application.
+Obviously this wasn't true, but it was one step closer to the final thing.
+I had been chugging away at the freecodecamp syllabus in the meantime.
+I got to the API's and microservices section and learned about MongoDB.
+This was another piece of the puzzle I needed to learn the skills required to finish the passport pals application. </p>

+<p>I had learnt about puppeteer, mongodb.
+I met a friend of a friend in berlin on a weekend away in february.
+He was a software engineer.
+I followed him on github and he was in the process of making a pathway to becoming a web developer.
+I followed his pathway and one of the things he recommended was this guide on making a fullstack localLibrary application with express, mongoDB and eventually deploying the app with heroku.
+This was perfect.
+This was the last piece of the puzzle that I needed to follow to have the skills to make a fully functioning full-stack application</p>

 <h2>Technologies Used</h2>
 <!-- add icons for each technology here -->
 <p>